AdobeDocs/document-cloud-mobile.en/help/acrobat-guide/shared/liquidmode-en.md

 **What languages are supported?**

-[!DNL Adobe Liquid Mode] is currently available for English, Spanish, French and German, Dutch, Danish, Finnish, Italian, Norwegian, Portuguese, Spanish, Swedish, Romanian, Catalan
+Adobe Liquid Mode is currently available for English, Spanish, French and German, Dutch, Danish, Finnish, Italian, Norwegian, Portuguese, Spanish, Swedish, Romanian, Catalan

+## Accessibility

+[See this blog](https://blog.adobe.com/en/2020/12/10/adobe-delivers-enhanced-pdf-reading-experience-for-accessibility.html#gs.qjrt8w0) for an overview of accessibility features related to Liquid Mode.

 ## Frequently asked questions